camuthig/django-tasks-gcp/README.md

 - A Django Tasks backend that enqueues tasks to Google Cloud Tasks.
 - A Django view to receive HTTP callbacks from Cloud Tasks and execute work securely.

+This package has not yet been tested as part of a productionalized system.
+Please use it with caution and report any issues you encounter.

 Note: This backend follows the evolving Django Tasks feature in Django 6.x and may change as the upstream feature evolves.

 ## Requirements